iwyatt/spits/readme.md

 ## Get a Google Gemini API Key
 - Go to https://aistudio.google.com/app/apikey
 - Click `Create API Key` (you will need this in a moment)
-> If you attempt to create an API key in an org with Google Workspaces, you may need to ask your IT / Engineering team to add you to a Google Cloud Project, or creaete an API Key on your behalf
+> If you attempt to create an API key in an org with Google Workspaces, you may need to ask your IT / Engineering team to add you to a Google Cloud Project, or create an API Key on your behalf

 ## Install the Script in Google Sheets
 - Open a Google Sheet that has the data you want to use